mbusigin/disbatch/docs/Differences.md

 #### Backwards compatibility concerns for existing deployments:
-- Can replace v3 of Disbatch with v4 with likely no changes to the database, and minimal back-compatability changes to the plugin.
+- Can replace v3 of Disbatch with v4 with minimal changes to the database, and few changes to the plugin.
 - Can run both v3 and v4 against the same unauthenticated database.
 - CANNOT pass Perl data structures (only JSON is allowed) to `queue search` nor `queue tasks`.
 That was a horrible idea.